Planview Blog

 • Commercial risk

-So far so good.
+So far, so good.
 The process goes awry when teams, seduced by the idea of simplicity, distill all the dimensions into a single score for each project.
-High strategic fit and market value are “good” and increase the score, while high cost and risk are “bad” and reduce the score.

-And therein lies the problem.
-This single score approach will always reward low-cost, low-risk projects.
-Likely outcomes of prioritizing by this single score include:
+This single-score approach will always reward low-cost, low-risk projects.
+The likely outcomes of prioritizing by this single score include:

 • A low-risk or no-risk portfolio that includes only product line extensions and incremental product improvements